diegopacheco/tech-resources/simple-engineering-problems.md

   * however you might find better ways of doing it - if you dont - is also fine.
 * Any issues?
 Ask for help.

+## How should be presented?

+* Explain the problem.
+* Explain the solution line by line of the code.
+* Share the parts that was hard to understand - ask for advice.
+* Ask for refactoring tips - how could we make the code better.
+* Ask for feedback

 ## Problems

 ### DPK01 Revert String